2012 Quebec student protests: Controversies

 On April 18, 2012, a group of 300 protesters broke windows, ransacked rooms and injured a security guard at the Université de Montréal.
 Six protestors, including the daughter of Quebec solidaire's Amir Khadir, were sued by the university for C$100,000 in damages.
 The students were later sentenced to probation and community service.

 On May 23, 2012, at around 23h45, about 500 civilians suspected to be protesters were arrested by the Service de police de la Ville de Montréal at the intersections of Sherbrooke Street and Saint-Denis in Montréal.
 They were not informed as to why they were arrested, with police claiming the protest had been declared illegal, but the victims argued that at no occasion had they been informed that the protest was illegal or that they could disperse.
 The 500 suspected protesters were detained inside buses for 3 to 8 hours.
 Documents used in court against the city describe people suffering hypothermia and hypoglycemia and being barred from using bathrooms for up to 8 hours.
 The police would ask people to urinate at the back of the buses because they said the number of officers was insufficient to safely bring everyone to the bathroom one by one.
 In the end, no one in those buses would receive any tickets or charges.

 On June 12, 2012, some protesters were referring to local police authorities as SS and anti-police pamphlets using the swastika were distributed.
 The use of the Nazi symbolism was quickly decried in the Montreal Gazette by several Jewish organizations.
 Although it is said that protesters were using these symbols to condemn the recent tactics use by the local police, the CLASSE has implored its members to stop using these symbols.

 Legacy

 The protests inspired directors Mathieu Denis and Simon Lavoie to make the 2016 film Those Who Make Revolution Halfway Only Dig Their Own Graves.
 Denis and Lavoie said they often wondered what happened to these students in later years.
 Lavoie was particularly influenced by mug shots of four young people who placed smoke bombs on the Montreal Metro during the protests.

 The protests also served partial inspiration for the play When There's Nothing Left to Burn by Montreal-born playwright Sean Devine.

+The protests were profiled in Rodrigue Jean and Arnaud Valade's 2022 documentary film 2012/Through the Heart (2012/Dans le cœur).